101 WAYS TO LOWER YOUR AUTO INSURANCE RATES–ANYONE CAN DO

 - 7Buy a home – this is a huge discount with most insurance companies.
 They want that bundled package of auto and home insurance and are willing to give nice discounts to get both

-- 8What are you driving – depending on the vehicle you insure can make a big difference between premiums.
-Think Camry vs. Corvette just from a liability standpoint, not to mention the cost to repair or replace a more expensive or exotic vehicle.
+- 8What are you driving – depending on the vehicle you insure, can make a big difference between premiums.
+Think Camry vs. Corvette just from a liability standpoint, not to mention the cost of repairing or replace a more expensive or exotic vehicle.
 Family style vehicles are going to be more affordable to insurance, just because of the nature of the vehicle.

 - 9Move to the suburbs – drivers living in a suburban community vs. a large metropolitan city will save a substantial amount of money.
 Less crime which means less vehicle theft and vandalism, less crowded which reduces the chances of an accident.